IsabelaGhislandi/icg-global/README.md

 # I.C.G.
 Global - Portfolio Website

-A modern, interactive portfolio website built with cutting-edge web technologies.
+A portfolio website built with cutting-edge web technologies.
 This project is currently **in development** and showcases innovative design patterns and user interactions.

 ## 🚧 Project Status